-THCa powder is a purified medicinal product that gives all of the benefits of raw cannabis in an easy-to-use format.
+THCa powder is a purified medicinal product that gives all of the potential benefits of raw cannabis in an easy-to-use format.

 Anyone interested in recreational cannabis knows that if you’re going to start research into any cannabis compound, it’s probably going to start with THC.
 But, not everyone knows that THC also has important medicinal properties.